sysco-middleware/sysco-middleware.github.io/_posts/2020-09-30-cypress-login-with-azure-ad.md

 ### But what about Two factor authentication (2FA)?

 Best practice today is to use 2FA even on non production environments.
-In that case there needs to be some authenticator installed on that environment.
+In that case there needs to be some authenticator installed on those environments.
 This blog post does not address this topic.

 ## Conclusion